LoRec: Large Language Model for Robust Sequential Recommendation against Poisoning Attacks: INTRODUCTION

 \section{INTRODUCTION}

 Sequential recommender systems are increasingly popular for personalized recommendations by capturing the dynamic interests of users and the evolving transition patterns of items~\cite{kang2018selfattentive, sun2019bert4rec, zhou2022filterenhanced}.
-However, the inherent openness of these recommender systems allows attackers to effortlessly inject fraudulent users to manipulate the learned item transition patterns, thus fulfilling objectives such as promoting target items, also known as poisoning attacks~\cite{huang2021data, tang2020revisiting}.
-Such manipulations can drastically skew the distribution of target item exposure within recommendations, damaging user experience and hindering the long-term development of recommender systems~\cite{zhang2023robust}.
+However, the inherent openness of these recommender systems allows attackers to effortlessly inject fraudsters to manipulate the learned item transition patterns, thus fulfilling objectives such as promoting target items, also known as poisoning attacks~\cite{huang2021data, tang2020revisiting}.
+Such manipulations can drastically skew the distribution of target item exposure, damaging user experience and hindering the long-term development of recommender systems~\cite{zhang2023robust}.

-Defensive strategies against poisoning attacks within recommender systems typically fall into two main approaches, i.e., constructing robust models through (1) adversarial training~\cite{he2018adversarial, li2020adversarial, wu2021fight, yue2022defending,ye2023towards}, or (2) detecting and eliminating injected fraudulent users~\cite{chung2013beta, zhang2014hhtsvm, yang2016rescale, zhang2020gcnbased, liu2020recommending}.
-Adversarial training typically follows a ``min-max'' paradigm, which finds attacks that maximally damage recommendation performance and then trains the optimal model to minimize the influence of such attacks.
+Defensive methods against poisoning attacks within recommender systems typically fall into two groups~\cite{zhang2023robust}, i.e., constructing robust models through (1) adversarial training~\cite{he2018adversarial, li2020adversarial, wu2021fight, yue2022defending,ye2023towards}, or (2) detecting and eliminating injected fraudsters~\cite{chung2013beta, zhang2014hhtsvm, yang2016rescale, zhang2020gcnbased, liu2020recommending}.
+Adversarial training typically follows a ``min-max'' paradigm, which finds attacks that maximally damage performance and then trains the optimal model to minimize the influence of such attacks.
 However, this ``min-max'' paradigm remains a significant gap with real-world attacks, such as target item promotion~\cite{tang2020revisiting}, failing to show satisfiable defensibility.
-As shown in Figure~\ref{fig:intro_attack}, adversarial training is less effective against Bandwagon attacks~\cite{mobasher2007toward} and DP attacks~\cite{huang2021data}, which are two common target item promotion attacks.
+As shown in Figure~\ref{fig:intro_attack}, adversarial training is less effective against Bandwagon~\cite{mobasher2007toward} and DP attacks~\cite{huang2021data}.

 Unlike adversarial training, detection-based methods scan the entire dataset to identify potential fraudsters according to human priors or parts of known fraudster patterns.
 Subsequent steps include either the removal of these identified users (hard detection)~\cite{zhang2014hhtsvm, yang2016rescale} or diminishing their impact during training by weight adjustment (soft detection)~\cite{zhang2020gcnbased}.
 Unfortunately, the performance of these methods is limited by their specific knowledge from heuristic priors or supervised fraudsters~\cite{chung2013beta, zhang2020gcnbased, yang2016rescale}.
 As shown in Figure~\ref{fig:intro_attack}, detection-based methods utilizing Bandwagon attacks as supervised data exhibit enhanced defense against such attacks, but fail to defend against DP attacks which deviate from the known supervised fraudsters.
 In practical scenarios, as attacks evolve, the ability of defense methods to adapt to unknown attacks is crucial.
 However, these methods can only mitigate impacts aligning with their specific knowledge and lack broader generalization to unknown attacks.